christianalfoni/jflux/DOCUMENTATION.md

 ```

 ####<a name="components-bindingtoinputs">Binding to inputs</a>
 Sometimes you want to bind to inputs.
-The inputs might affect a state in your component and you need it to update
+This makes it easier for you to transfer values from an element in the DOM to a state in your component.
+If you need to update your component as the binding listen to the special `$$-change` event.
-automatically.
-Meet bindings, they will update your component on input change:

 ```javascript
 var MyComponent = $$.component({
   item: {